 Corporations have a legal identity and if they have assets, those belong to the corporation.
 But members own the corporation.
 They make important decisions, usually at meetings, about how the corporation is run, including who its directors are, how it spends its money, and how it manages the services it provides.

 Each member has a personal responsibility to be involved in the life of their corporation.
 Everyone should try to make positive contributions and be open to learning new skills.
 That’s how you make your corporation strong.

 Former Registrar, Anthony Beven

 Who is eligible for membership?

 A corporation's rule book determines who is eligible for membership.
-In all cases, a person must be at elast 15 years old.
-In many cases, a corporation will add other requirements for eligibility.
-For example, in some corporations members must:
+The CATSI Act says that a person must be at least 15 years old.
+In many cases, a corporation will add other requirements for eligibility to their rule book.
+For example, in some corporations the rule book says members must:

 - be at least 18 years old

 Some corporations also accept non-Indigenous people as members.
 However, to remain registered as an Aboriginal and Torres Strait Islander corporation, the membership must always comprise a majority of Aboriginal or Torres Strait Islander people.

 Issues about membership applications are often brought up with ORIC but the CATSI Act is clear (Division 144) that directors make the final decision on membership applications.
 ORIC cannot intervene or overturn these decisions.